tirth/JmapNet/JmapNet.Client/README.md

 var jmap = await JmapClient.Init(baseUri, token);
 ```

-Otherwise, if you've already got a configured `HttpClient` you can initialize with it directly:
+Otherwise, if you've already got a configured `HttpClient`, you can initialize with it directly:

 ``` csharp
 var httpClient = ... // pre-configured for authentication